 - Wash clothes in cold water whenever possible.
 Most of the energy used to machine-wash clothes goes to heating the water.

 - Walk, bike, carpool, or use public transportation whenever possible.
-Walking and biking promote a healthier lifestyle, while carpooling with someone and using public transportation reduces emissions.
+Walking and biking promote a healthier lifestyle, while carpooling and using public transportation reduces emissions.

 - Bring a reusable bottle to school and fill it with water from the fountain.